Skip to content

 • postgres_manager.py (PostgresDatabaseManager, psycopg2) — connects to a database and uses schemas (CREATE SCHEMA IF NOT EXISTS); dedup via INSERT … ON CONFLICT DO UPDATE guarded by the version column.

-ProfileConfig.create_manager() (detectkit/config/profile.py) builds the right backend from type; PostgreSQL additionally requires a database connect-target.
+ProfileConfig.create_manager() (detectkit/config/profile.py) builds the right backend from type; PostgreSQL additionally requires a database connect-target, DuckDB a path (port is optional only for DuckDB — a per-type validator enforces it for the server backends).

 The TableModel carries a version_column (the last-writer-wins key encoded as ReplacingMergeTree(<col>) on ClickHouse and driving the version-aware upsert on SQL backends).
 The InternalTablesManager mixins are backend-neutral: they emit no ClickHouse-only SQL, routing all deletes through delete_rows and dedup reads through final_modifier (locked in by tests/unit/test_internal_tables_agnostic.py).